kunal-kushwaha/DSA-Bootcamp-Java/SYLLABUS.md

 - Introduction to Java
     - Introduction
     - How it works
-    - Setup Installation
+    - Setup and Installation
     - Input and Output in Java
-    - Data-types
+    - Data-types in Java
-    - Coding best practices
+    - Best coding practices
 - Arrays
     - Introduction
     - Memory management